nilsding/waschi/README.md

 It's important, that your webserver has a read/write access on Waschi.
 My solution for an apache webserver in your Waschi web directory is:

-- chown www-data:www-data /path/to/your/waschi/webfolder
+- chown root:www-data /path/to/your/waschi/webfolder
+- chmod 775 /path/to/your/waschi/webfolder
-- chmod -R 644 /path/to/your/waschi/webfolder/*
+- chmod -R 664 /path/to/your/waschi/webfolder/*